Fuel JournalBasics & Guides28 min read

 Fiber is a form of carbohydrate that is not fully digested.
 Some passes through, and some is fermented by gut bacteria.
 Because of that, fiber yields fewer calories than digestible starches and sugars.
 A common labeling approximation is roughly ~2 kcal/g, though the true value varies by fiber type and fermentation.^2

-Protein has a higher "processing cost" called the thermic effect.
+Protein has a higher processing cost called the thermic effect.
 Some amino acids are converted to urea and excreted, so net usable energy can be slightly lower than the gross 4 kcal/g in practice.

 For macro planning and food labels, the 4-4-9-7 framework remains the practical standard.